openml/sklearn-bot/README.md

 sure this is the same as the server to which the results where uploaded.
 * `classifier_name`: The classifier from which the results should be downloaded.
 Make sure that this is the same as the classifier with which the bot was ran.
+Note that the current functionality does not support the option to obtain the results from all classifiers at once yet.

 Note that there is no need to provide an API key, as the OpenML server is only used for read operations.